-New York Review Books publishes NYRB Classics, The New York Review Children’s Collection, NYRB Poets, NYRB Lit, and Calligrams.
+New York Review Books publishes NYRB Classics, The New York Review Children’s Collection, NYRB Kids, New York Review Comics, and NYRB Poets.

 Download our catalogs here.